3dlg-hcvc/OPDMulti/data/README.md

 ├── valid
 │   ├── {new_scan_id}_{frame_id}.png
 ```
-And the compressed .h5 format data, which is finally used to train our model.
+And we can also get the compressed .h5 format data, which is finally used to train our model.
 Besides, the format is described at the begining of this README.